AMD Platform Security Processor

 The AMD Platform Security Processor (PSP), officially known as AMD Secure Technology, is a trusted execution environment subsystem incorporated since about 2013 into AMD microprocessors.
-According to an AMD developer's guide, the subsystem is "responsible for creating, monitoring and maintaining the security environment" and "its functions include managing the boot process, initializing various security related mechanisms, and monitoring the system for any suspicious activity or events and implementing an appropriate response".
+According to an AMD developer's guide, the subsystem is "responsible for creating, monitoring and maintaining the security environment" and "its functions include managing the boot process, initializing various security related mechanisms, and monitoring the system for any type of activity or events and implementing an appropriate response".
 Critics worry it can be used as a backdoor and is a security concern.
 AMD has denied requests to open source the code that runs on the PSP.

+The equivalent part of PSP on Intel processors is the Intel Management Engine (IME).

 Details

-The PSP itself represents an ARM core with the TrustZone extension which is inserted into the main CPU die as a coprocessor.
+The PSP itself represents an ARM core (ARM Cortex-A5) with the TrustZone extension which is inserted into the main CPU die as a coprocessor.
 The PSP contains on-chip firmware which is responsible for verifying the SPI ROM and loading off-chip firmware from it.
+The PSP also includes a boot processor, which responsible for some hardware initialization tasks (such as DRAM initialization) in boot process.
 In 2019, a Berlin-based security group discovered the off-chip firmware in ordinary UEFI image files (the code that boots up the operating system), which meant that it could be easily analyzed.
 By using a few hand-written Python-based tools, they found that the off-chip firmware from the SPI ROM contained an application resembling an entire micro operating system.
 Investigation of a Lenovo ThinkPad A285 notebook's motherboard flash chip (stores UEFI firmware) revealed that the PSP core itself (as a device) is run before the main CPU and that its firmware bootstrapping process starts just before basic UEFI gets loaded.
 They discovered that the firmware is run inside in the same system's memory space that user's applications do with unrestricted access to it (including MMIO) raising concerns over data safety.
 Because PSP is the chip that decides whenever the x86 cores will run or not, it is used to implement hardware downcoring, specific cores on the system can be made permanently inaccessible during manufacturing.
 The PSP also provides a random number generator for the RDRAND instruction and provides TPM services.

+The OEM/ODM can OTP fuse its public key into the AMD FCH or AMD CPU, make digital signing of the UEFI firmware obligatory, and make tampering with the UEFI firmware impossible.